mmustra/rxjs-poll/README.md

 ### Advance

-Use delay function when you need complex logic for polling or retrying.
-The state provides data that can be used for unique backoff strategies.
+Use delay function when you need unique delay or backoff strategies for polling/retrying.

 [Demo](https://stackblitz.com/edit/rxjs-awthuj?devtoolsheight=100&file=index.ts)